 Yes, there are many options for prospective undergraduate students looking to enroll in an economics degree program online.
 Online programs are usually designed to give working professionals the flexibility they need to maintain full-time employment while working towards a degree for career advancement.
 Undergraduates choose between earning an associate’s degree, which typically take 60 credits to graduate, or a bachelor’s degree, which takes 120 credits to graduate.
 The majority of undergraduate Economics programs in an online format are for bachelor degrees, though there are associate options as well.
 Students who choose to earn a bachelor’s degree in Economics will have to choose between earning a Bachelor of Arts (BA) or a Bachelor of Science (BS).
 A BA in Economics will provide students with knowledge of the theoretical groundwork of the world’s economic system, while a BS in Economics will focus on business-oriented economics strategy.
-The large amount of options for undergraduate degrees in economics can be overwhelming, but fortunately we have compiled a list of the Top 15 Bachelor’s Degrees in Economics.
+A large number of options for undergraduate degrees in economics can be overwhelming, but fortunately, we have compiled a list of the Top 15 Bachelor’s Degrees in Economics.
 Let’s take a close look at a few options for undergraduate economics degree programs online.

 Pennsylvania State University